 It is more common to see one of a few variations in the structure of the circle of Willis.
-A study in PLOS ONE notes that about 70% of people may have an incomplete circle of Willis.
+A study in

 An incomplete circle of Willis can take a few different forms.
 A smaller study in the Journal of Morphological Sciences found that at least one variation was present in the circle of Willis in 54% of cases.
 The most common structural difference was the absence of a posterior communicating artery connecting to the circle of Willis.